Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Delocalization

-We therefore focus on improvements to the $E_p$ functional and look to range-separated hybrid (RSH) functionals for inspiration \cite{BLS10}.
-In RSH functionals a larger portion of exact exchange is included in long-range interactions to improve accuracy.
+This aproximation was inspired in part by range-separated hybrid (RSH) functionals \cite{BLS10}.
+In RSH functionals, a larger portion of exact exchange is included in long-range interactions to improve accuracy.
 The distinction between long-range and short-range is made by a tunable parameter.
-In our case the distinction between long and short range is the distinction between $E_f$ and $E_p$.
-This suggests inclusion of exact exchange in $E_p$ should improve its long-range behavior.
+In our case we also attempt to use an improved approximation for the long-range interaction, but our distinction between long and short range is contained in the separation of $E_f$ and $E_p$.